 - Download either:

-	- Always carry your permit with you when you're travelling, as proof of entitlement.
+- Always carry your animal's ID card or your TfNSW Animal Assistance Permit with you when you're travelling, as proof of entitlement.

 - On NSW TrainLink Regional services you must book an additional seat for your assistance animal.

 - You can find out if local transport services recognise the permit by visiting Local Transport Operators.